AMERICAN UNIVERSITY OF BEIRUT

 2009

-Six AUB students were each awarded up to $4000 in cash prizes for winning essays they submitted to the Michel Chiha competition about the late editorialist's newest published compilation.
+The AUB students were each awarded up to $4000 in cash prizes for winning the competition.

-Organized by the Center for Behavioral Research in collaboration with the Michel Chiha Foundation, the essay contest which was announced in February, was meant to encourage anglophone students to discover Chiha, a francophone writer.
-A renowned Lebanese thinker and one of the fathers of the Lebanese constitution, Chiha originally wrote his opinion pieces in the French language daily, L’Orient Le Jour, which he had partially owned.
+Organised by the Centre of Behavioural Research in collaboration with the Michel Chiha Foundation.
+Its purpose was to encourage Anglophone students to discover Chiha, a renowned Lebanese thinker and one of the fathers of the Lebanese constitution, who originally wrote daily pieces in French in L’Orient Le Jour, a newspaper he partially owned.

-More than 90 students initially registered for the contest and read Chiha’s anthology.
-But only 23 met the May 15 deadline, producing essays from a variety of angles.
+More than 90 students initially registered for the contest and read Chiha’s anthology, but only 23 managed to meet the May 15 deadline and produce essays.

-The six finalists chose to study Chiha’s anthology from different perspectives, some political, some psychological or literary, and others more personal.
+The six finalists chose to study Chiha’s anthology from different perspectives, including political, psychological, literary, and personal.

-Winners, who were described as an eclectic group with diverse interests, were announced by Professor Khalaf at a ceremony on June 11, after they read excerpts from their essays to a large audience in College Hall.
+Professor Khalaf announced the winners, described as an eclectic group with diverse interests, at a ceremony on June 11, after they had read excerpts from their essays to a large audience in College Hall:

 Nicholas Saadeh, a first-generation Lebanese-American, an AUB medical student with a degree in aerospace engineering, and an avid ballet dancer, grabbed first prize of $4000.